earthpulse/eotdl/tutorials/usecases/useCaseA/README.md

-# Use Case C - Multi-task Learning
+# Use Case A - Sentinel 1, Sentinel 2 and HR data for unsupervised pre-training.